joelmukuthu/angular-snapscroll/DOCS.md

 # angular-snapscroll docs

 ## snapscroll directive

-Adds scroll-and-snap behaviour to any element that has a scrollbar (fixed height and child elements):
+Adds scroll-and-snap behaviour to any element that has a vertical scrollbar (fixed height and child elements):
 ```html
 <div style="height: 200px;" snapscroll="">
     <div></div>